jxxcarlson/MiniLatexTechOverview/overview.md

 There is subtlety to rendering a `LatexList`.
 The parsing process creates a list of `LatexExpressions`.
-When these are rendered the rendered results must be joined to form good prose.
+When these are rendered, the rendered results must be joined to form good prose.
 The question is, should they be joined with a space between them, or with no intervening space.
-The answer is:it depends.
+The answer is: it depends.
 We resolve this problem by running the list through a `spacify` function that adds space where needed.
 Then, in the end, rendered elements can be joined end-to-end.
 Here is how we render a list